2026HPDC147/RIAR/README.md

 # HPDC 2026 — Paper ID #147 (Anonymous Repository)

 This is the open-source repository for **HPDC 2026 paper ID #147**.
 This is currently an empty project without any code.
 If our paper is accepted, we will complete the code.
-This repository builds upon the open-source implementation from *Hans Kasan* (2022),  author of the baseline adaptive routing algorithm **DGB** used in this paper.
+This repository builds upon the open-source implementation from *Hans Kasan* (2022),  one of the authors of the baseline adaptive routing algorithm **DGB** used in this paper.
 We gratefully acknowledge the contribution of *Hans Kasan* to the research community.